 Background and Summary

-The appointment of a Court Assessor was appropriate in this matter to afford the court a more in-depth understanding of the issues and therefore an immunity to possible bias in expert evidence, to a degree that is not otherwise possible in regular procedural protections (such as the Expert Witness Code of Conduct, expert conclaves, and joint reports).
+The Court instead appointed an Assessor (as opposed to court-appointed witness) whose role the court saw as more appropriate for providing in-depth understanding and scrutiny of the issues, and therefore protection against more deeply-ingrained institutional bias in expert evidence.
+The application of the third person perspective and expertise of the Assessor ensures a degree of impartiality in the presentation of parties’ expert evidence not otherwise possible through more conventional procedural protections (e.g. those offered through expert conclaves and joint reports).
 The decision demonstrates that courts are ever more willing to accommodate the increasing scale and technical specificity of expert evidence, particularly in Class Action matters.

 The Function of the Assessor